-If you worked but become disabled and have limited resources and means to earn income, the Social Security Disability Insurance program can assist.
+If you work but later become disabled and have limited resources and means to earn income, the Social Security Disability Insurance program can assist.
 The program pays benefits to you and your children.
-But because your taxes fund this program, you may wonder — is Social Security disability taxable?
+But because your taxes fund this program, you may wonder — is Social Security disability income taxable?
 Let's find out.

 What is Social Security Disability Insurance?

 Social Security Disability Insurance (SSDI) is a social insurance program funded by payroll taxes meant to help you if you become disabled.
-The program's administrator, the Social Security Administration (SSA), allows you to earn coverage benefits if you meet their definition of disabled and unable to work due to being disabled for 12 months, or in a way that is expected to last more than 12 months, or in a way that is expected to be fatal.
+The program's administrator, the Social Security Administration (SSA), generally allows you to earn coverage benefits if you meet their definition of disabled and are unable to work for a year or more.

 The Social Security Disability Insurance program provides modest — though vital — benefits to you if you have suffered a serious and long-lasting medical condition that meets Social Security's strict definition of disability.
 As a result, you can receive benefits if you meet the eligibility requirements.

 Who's eligible for Social Security Disability Insurance?

-- Under age 24: You meet the recent work test if you earned 6 credits in the 3-year period when your disability began.
+- Under age 24: You meet the work test if you earned 6 credits in the 3-year period when your disability began.

-- Age 24 to 31: In general, you may qualify if you have credits for working half the time between age 21 and becoming disabled.
+- Age 24 to 31: In general, you may qualify if you have credits equivalent to working half the time between age 21 and becoming disabled.

 - Age 31 or older: You'll need to have earned at least 20 credits in the 10-year period immediately before becoming disabled.

-Second, review the Social Security Administration's table to determine if you meet the duration work test based on your age and when your disability began.
+Second, review the Social Security Administration's table to determine if you meet the duration of work test based on your age and when your disability began.